When you visit your local market or garden centre, check out their herb selection. You may be surprised at the varieties of herbs that are available.

 This plant spreads very easily and prefers a little shade.

-Thyme is traditional disinfectant and the ancient Greeks used it the incense.
+Thyme is a traditional disinfectant and the ancient Greeks used it the incense.

 Thyme tea, made with a tablespoon of the dried leaves is supposed to relax the throat and tame coughing.
 Just make sure you don’t over-water these plants.